apocalypticartcollective/eft/_drafts/2026-01-22-Abrasion-Six.md

 But to bend the will of a power such as this?
 One that had been frozen in code for millennia?
 This would take more than an act of will; it would take an act of God.

 The artist stood before her now and she was not sure whether he was *one* ... or *all* ... or whether she could trust her perceptions in the least.
 She was barely holding on -- which was dangerous because she had come right to the edge of the abyss to shout into the emptiness.
 And now the emptiness was answering back.
 What would the answer be?
-Moments before she might have said that the the artist was simply the failed experiment of a machine charged with meeting the woman's needs but utterly unable to understand the fathomless depths therein.
+Moments before she might have said that the the artist was simply the failed experiment of a machine charged with meeting the woman's needs but unable to understand the fathomless depths therein.
 But something had gone wrong.
 She was used to a subtle resistance, but this was something different.
 Either the machine was broken, or ...?

 And she stood before the artist, unsure of the impossible hope that fought to rise within her.
 When he spoke again, his was the only voice.
 With a paternalistic finality, he said: 'No.'